-Identify which parts of the image contain sharp edges, which usually indicates that those areas are in focus.
+Identify which parts of the image contain high contrast details such as edges and textures, which are usually a useful guide to sharpness and therefore focus.

-Activate the module by clicking on the \bigcirc icon.
-The sharp parts of the image will be highlighted with a yellow, green and blue overlay:
+Activate the module by clicking on the icon.
+The sharpest parts of the image will be highlighted with a yellow, green and blue overlay:

-Focus peaking works by filtering out image noise, measuring the intensity gradients in the image and calculating average and standard deviation statistics.
+Focus peaking works by filtering out most of the image noise, measuring the intensity gradients in the image and calculating average and standard deviation statistics.
 When the gradient of an edge differs significantly from the mean, the associated pixels are marked with a "heat map" indicating how sharp the edge is.

-- yellow represents a large (6σ) jump in gradient, indicating a very sharp edge. - green represents a medium (4σ) jump in gradient, indicating a reasonably sharp edge. - blue represents a small (2σ) jump in gradient, indicating a slightly sharp edge.
+- yellow represents a large (6σ) jump in gradient, indicating a very sharp edge. - green represents a medium $(4\sigma)$ jump in gradient, indicating a reasonably sharp edge. - blue represents a small (2σ) jump in gradient, indicating a slightly sharp edge.